 Angle has spent his entire wrestling career in the WWE or as a ..click here to read more

 Kurt Angle may have wrestled his last match in the Impact Zone.
 According to a new report, Angle will miss time with an injury.
 Coincidentally the time off will overlap the end of his contract meaning he is potentially done in TNA.

 Dave Meltzer broke the news in his latest Wrestling Observer Newsletter.
 Meltzer reports that Angle underwent reconstructive knee surgery.
 The surgery will keep him out of action for five months.
 That would keep him on the shelf until October while his contract runs out in September.
 Meltzer also points out that TNA is not advertising him on a January 2015 UK tour which leads him to believe that the company thinks Angle is done.

 Meltzer also goes on to report that Angle wants to go back to the WWE for one last run.
-“He’s talked about wanting to go back to WWE, but there’s no way he ..click here to read more
+“He’s talked about wanting to ..click here to read more

 Kurt Angle, TNA Wrestling

 -Imagine my delight when I discovered that Peter Gabriel’s “Big Time” was the primary theme for this show.
 It’s cheesy, it’s campy, it reeks of the eighties, and thus it conjures up many great memories of my youth watching wrestling.
 It’s the perfect little ditty to get myself into the wrestling spirit, especially an event as grand as WrestleMania.